Daily readings

 8All his commands are faithful: confirmed forever and ever, made in truth and equity.

-9He has sent rescue to his people: he has commanded his covenant forever.
+9He has sent redemption to his people: he has commanded his covenant forever.
 Holy and terrible is his name:

 3